Press release

 TBM, "Bio LIMEX Bag" using limestone and plant-derived resin adopted for handbags in Toyota Mobility Tokyo

--Reducing petroleum-based plastics and CO2, contributing to initiatives to reduce environmental impact-
+- Reduces petroleum-based plastics and CO2 emissions, contributing to efforts to reduce environmental impact -

-In the future, TBM can be used for Bio LIMEX Bag, LIMEX Pellet, which can be processed by inflation molding, injection, vacuum molding, catalogs, clear files, etc. in the automobile industry where decarbonization efforts are accelerating.
-We will proceed with the introduction of the LIMEX Sheet.
+In the future, TBM will promote the introduction of Bio LIMEX Bags, LIMEX Pellet, which can be processed using Decarbonization molding, blown-film molding, vacuum forming, etc., and LIMEX Sheet, which can be used for catalogs, clear files, etc., in the automotive industry, where decarbonization efforts are accelerating.

 2020 GOOD DESIGN BEST 100: https://www.g-mark.org/award/describe/50148